flyingpeakock/stagit/README.md

 * md4c has been added to parse markdown files
 * Added classes and ids to some html tags to easier style them

-The link to download the file points to `/raw/repository.git/path/to/file`
+The link to download the file points to `/raw/?repository=&file=` where file is the full path to the file relative to the repository.
+If branch is omitted, HEAD is assumed.

 Make necessary changes to the web-server to serve the file